hzeller/beagleg/README.md

 See example here: http://www.youtube.com/watch?v=hIEY9077D64

-The motor-interface API allows to enqueue step-{count, {start,travel,end}-frequency}
-of 8 steppers that are controlled in a coordinated move (G1), with real-time controlled steps at rates that can go beyond 500kHz.
+The motor-operations API allows to enqueue operations with speed changes (transition between segments) or fixed speed (travel) of 8 steppers that are controlled in a coordinated move (G1), with real-time controlled steps at rates that can go beyond 500kHz.
 So: sufficient even for advanced step motors and drivers :)

-The [acceleration - travel - deceleration] motion profile is entirely created within the PRU from parameters sent by the host CPU (i.e. BeagleBone ARM) via a ring-buffer.
+The jerk/{accl-,decel-}eration motion profile is entirely created within the PRU from parameters sent by the host CPU (i.e. BeagleBone ARM) via a ring-buffer.
 The host CPU prepares the data, such as parsing the [G-Code](./G-code.md) and